delight-im/Knowledge/Software Development.md

  * "The first few weeks of any job are just figuring out how a program works even if you're familiar with every single language, framework, and standard that's involved [...]."
 (Peter Welch)
  * If you care about internationalization, *always* use a single field for people's names only.
 Do *not* distinguish between given name and family name, or you'll also have to take care of father's name, mother's name and clan name, as well as all combinations.
  * Traits are "language-assisted copy and paste" or "interfaces with implementation" (but actually "implementation only").
+ * "90 days is the length of one quarter.
+That's how far you can reasonably think and plan ahead when you're in hyper-growth.
+And there's a question you have to ask yourself at the start of every quarter: What would be stupid for us not to do in the next 90 days? [...]
+This shouldn't be a competition for how many ideas people can think up.
+The person evangelizing for an idea has to truly believe it is vital for the company right now."
+(Tom Conrad)

 ## Charsets and Encodings